Published: 2026-05-04

 Within a 90-day horizon, organizations should address the highest-consequence gaps identified through the initial inventory and audit.
 The first priority is prompt injection defense, which the guidance identifies as the most persistent and difficult-to-fix threat [4].
 Layered defenses should include input validation and trust classification for all external content before agents ingest it, architectural separation between the instruction context and the data context in agent prompts, and behavioral monitoring configured to detect patterns consistent with prompt injection attempts.

 Identity management improvements for AI agents should be treated as a short-term priority rather than a long-term strategic initiative.
 Replacing persistent API keys with short-lived, scoped credentials and implementing cryptographic agent identity where the agent framework supports it are controls that can be implemented incrementally without requiring architectural redesign of existing deployments.
+ATF’s Identity control area defines a discrete program of work for this scope, and pairing that work with AARM’s identity-binding requirement (R6 in AARM Core), which requires every receipt to bind to a verified agent identity, closes the control loop between credential issuance and runtime enforcement [19][20].

 Strategic Initiatives: Build Durable Governance